Hurwitz Stacks of Groups Extensions and Irreducibility: Introduction

-This plan of the paper goes as follow.
-The definition of rational Hurwitz datas and rational Hurwitz loci, as well as moduli properties by (co)restriction and under $\aut$-quotient are presented in \S 2; the development of mixed cohomology and their relation with $(H;G)$-covers and torsors occupies \S 3; the main result is established \S 4 following the deformation of $(H;G)$-covers with $H$-ramification -- with algebraic and analytical results.
-An Appendix collect the properties of the various groups $\aut_P(G;H)$.
+The plan of the article goes as follow.
+The definition of rational Hurwitz data and rational Hurwitz loci, as well as moduli properties by (co)restriction and under $\aut$-quotient are presented in \S 2; the development of mixed cohomology and their relation with $(H;G)$-covers and torsors occupies \S 3; the relative irreducible result for $\Phi_\Diam^{rat}$ is established in \S 4 following the deformation of $(H;G)$-covers with $H$-ramification -- with algebraic and analytical results; \S 5 deals with the irreducibility of the rational special loci $\M_g(G)^{rat}_\Diam$, also discusses the $\aut_{\Diam}$-liftability Heuristic, and illustrates the non-triviality of the $\aut$-liftability property; \S 6 presents the various types that support the $\aut_{\Diam}$-liftability Heuristic.
+An Appendix corrects a mistake of taking a stack quotient in \cite{MaugeaisBordeaux}.

-The question of a similar result for (unrational) special loci $\M_{g,[m]}(G)_{\Diam}$ with marked points, as well as arithmetic results for such higher stack inertia stratas, or specific cases such as $G=D_n$, will be the subject of a future study -- see \cite{ColMau2} on the various obstacles that should be overcome.
-In another direction, an enlightened reader will certainly have noticed the \emph{Tate-like} appearance of the Galois action of Eq. \eqref{eq:cycTate}.
-This remark gives an additional motivation to this study for the definition of a ``stack weight'' on higher stack inertia stratas.
+We expect this paper, in combination with a thoughtful study of explicit groups and Hurwitz data and with the use of inertial limit Galois actions of \cite{ColMau2}, to lead to further descriptions of the GGA on \emph{higher stack inertias} $I_{\M,x}(\bar \QQ)$.